oercompbiomed/Seili-2019/README.md

  - At 17.45	Get together in Turku riverside (Östra Strandgatan 66), and boat transportation to Seili island
  - Dinner at Seili
- - Welcome and presentation of the Summer School activities and projects (Lars-Arne Haldosen, KI Stockholm and Junior Mentors - names)
+ - Welcome and presentation of the Summer School activities and projects  (Lars-Arne Haldosen, KI Stockholm and Junior Mentors - Peder Lillebostad (UiB, Bergen), Elnfaz Fazeli, Olli Moisio and Maxwell Miner (UTU, Turku))
  - Check in and free time

 **Monday, August 12**

 07:45-08:30	Breakfast <br>
-08:30-09:15	Why are computational skills needed in biomedicine - relevance to uncovering disease mechanisms and for diagnostics (Arvid Lundervold, UIB, Bergen)<br>
+08:30-09:15	Why are computational skills needed in biomedicine - relevance to uncovering disease mechanisms and for diagnostics (Arvid Lundervold and Peder Lillebostad, UIB, Bergen)<br>
 09:15-10:40	Bioimage informatics and machine learning (Pekka Ruusuvuori, Tampere University)<br>
-10:45-12:10	Prostate cancer - clinical aspects TITLE (Pekka Taimen, UTU, Turku)<br>
+10:45-12:10	Prostate cancer - clinical aspects (Pekka Taimen, UTU, Turku)<br>
 12:15-13:15	Lunch<br>
-13:15-14:40	Review of pre-assignments - Jupyter notebooks on tools and data repositories (Arvid Lundervold and Peder Lillebostad)<br>
+13:15-14:40	Review of pre-assignments - Jupyter notebooks on tools and data repositories (Arvid Lundervold and Peder Lillebostad, UiB, Bergen)<br>
 14:45-18:00	Student work with group project (coffee break 16:30-17:00)<br>
 19:00 -	Evening snack and Sauna